Sylvester Lopez

 Sylvester Lopez (born Silvester Lopez on October 26, 1987) is a Filipino professional boxer who is the current WBC Silver Super Flyweight Champion and is also the former WBC International Super Flyweight Champion.

-Currently, he is rated #1 in the World Boxing Council in the super flyweight division and is scheduled to fight Yota Sato for his first title defense.
+He is a retired boxer who challenged Yota Sato on his first defense of his WBC super flyweight title back in 2012.

 Born in Kabasalan, Zamboanga Sibugay, he currently resides in Sucat, Parañaque and is training under the Elorde Boxing Stable.

 Personal life

-Silver was born on October 26, 1987 in Kabasalan, Zamboanga Sibugay.
+Silver was born on October 26, 1987, in Kabasalan, Zamboanga Sibugay.
 He is the son of Roseller Lopez and Maura Berador Lopez.
 He is the seventh among eight siblings: Roseller Jr., Christopher, Percival, Phillip, Jennifer, Rosemarie, and Lorjem.
 He came from a family of boxers, his father being a former professional boxer and three of this brothers (Christopher, Percival, Phillip) former amateur boxers.
 Among them, he is the only one active in the boxing field.